Gardening Guides

 7. Birch “Candles”

 Evoke the welcoming feeling of candles in the window — without the fire risk — by placing trios of birch branches cut 5 to 12 inches long along your window box against a dark backdrop of magnolia leaves.
-The designers at Haute Botanics also placed thin twigs of golden bamboo in this window box design, adding to the “candle” effect.
+The designers also placed thin twigs of golden bamboo in this window box design, adding to the “candle” effect.

 Evoke the welcoming feeling of candles in the window — without the fire risk — by placing trios of birch branches cut 5 to 12 inches long along your window box against a dark backdrop of magnolia leaves.
-The designers at Haute Botanics also placed thin twigs of golden bamboo in this window box design, adding to the “candle” effect.
+The designers also placed thin twigs of golden bamboo in this window box design, adding to the “candle” effect.

 8. Icy Accents